tuupola/instrument/README.md

 ![Grafana](http://www.appelsiini.net/img/instrument-grafana-1400-2.png)

-## Concept
+## Writing data

-Documentation assumes you have working knowledge of [InlfuxDB data structures](https://docs.influxdata.com/influxdb/v0.13/concepts/key_concepts/).
+Documentation assumes you have working knowledge of [InfluxDB data structures](https://docs.influxdata.com/influxdb/v1.0/concepts/key_concepts/).
 Each measurement must have a `name`.
 Measurements should contain either one `value` or several value `fields` or both.
 Optionally measurement can have one or more `tags`.

 For example to create a new `count` measurement with name `users` with one value of `100` use either of the following.